-We shall then be guests of Contessa Alwine and Conte Federico as we visit Palazzo Conte Federico, by special appointment.
+At midday we shall be guests of Contessa Alwine and Conte Federico as we visit Palazzo Conte Federico, by special appointment.
 This is the private home of Count Federico, whose line can be traced back directly to the Emperor Friedrich II.
 Palazzo Conte Federico is, in fact, the oldest continuously inhabited palace in Palermo.
 It was built into the Punic-Roman city walls which originally surrounded ancient Panormus.
 One of its rooms is part of a tower of Arabo-Norman origin and is one of the few standing sections of the old city wall.
 Above its double-arched Norman windows are the coats of arms of the imperial Hohenstaufen family of the kingdom of Aragon and the city of Palermo.
 The palace also has medieval, Renaissance and Baroque rooms and, therefore, encapsulates the history of the city in its layout, decoration and furniture.
 High painted ceilings from the 14th century, Baroque ceiling frescoes by Vito D'Anna and Gaspare Serenario, various sculptures, Marabitti's lion fountain (17th century) and the grand stairway with the interior walls by Marvuglia, are features of Conte Federico's fine home.
+Our private tour of the palace will include a light aperitivo.